jimwinburnprojects/watering-system/README.md

 # watering-system
-prototype used to teach grandsons
+prototype used to teach grandsons math intution, automation and C++